essivarjonen/vaccination-exercise/README.md

 * You have installed the latest version of Node.js

-Install the packages and the depedencies in the backend and frontend-side with:
+Install packages and dependencies in the backend and the frontend with:

+    vaccination-exercise: npm install -D

-    npm install -D
+    vaccination-exercise/frontend: npm install -D
 ## Backend
 First, start the server:

     cd vaccination-exercise
-    node.js index
+    node index.js

 You can find the orders and the vaccinations data from: